 In light of the market turbulence of the last year and a half, the Division has engaged in a more systematic assessment of institutional and country risks facing the jurisdiction's licensee population.
 This has involved intensive monitoring of vulnerable banks - necessarily looking at parent banks and consolidated banking groups - and a more critical review of sovereign risk exposures.
-Regulatory action was taken in several cases where it was considered appropriate.

 Figure 8.
-Total Tier 1 capital at the year end
+Total tier 1 capital at the year end